 And why wouldn't those intelligence agencies be impressed with my success record? --it's perfect!
 But they don't know how many times I've been FAILING a mission, but rewound, reworked things for the better, adjusted small details, second by second, eventually winning the battle.
 I've been shot many times while on dangerous missions, even mortally wounded, but all they ever see is me successfully dodging bullets.
 No one seems to have a chance against me in hand-to-hand combat, but that's only because no one ever sees the punches I do take-- and if an opponent is far too superior to me (like a ninja I went up against once), I simply rewind back far enough to completely avoid him, to the day before if necessary, so that we never meet.
-Therefore I never lose, nor fail, nor say stupid things, nor get caught farting in public.
+I never lose, or fail, or say stupid things.

 So when I told them I had a tip about "a potential assassination attempt", they accepted it as Gospel.
 But I didn't tell them where or when because I didn't want them getting in my way at the critical moment.
 I wanted them as backup, if I needed it.

 The presidential candidate tour was still rolling on: Pittsburgh, Cleveland, heading for Boston.
 I went ahead alone, the day before the assassination was due, to stand on the spot where the Senator would die, unless I changed his future.
 From the steps of the Convention Center I could see hundreds of windows facing me, knowing that the one killing shot would come from there, but not knowing which one.